magento/merchdocs/src/payment/paypal-payflow-link.md

 1. If you want to offer [PayPal Credit]({% link payment/paypal-credit.md %}) to your customers, set **Enable PayPal Credit** to `Yes`.

-### Step 3: Set up Advertise PayPal Credit / Advertise PayPal PayLater (optional)
+### Step 3: Set up Advertise PayPal Credit / Advertise PayPal Pay Later (optional)

+Starting with the 2.4.3 release, PayPal Pay Later is supported in deployments that include PayPal.
+This feature allows shoppers to pay for an order in bi-weekly installments instead of paying the full amount at time of purchase.
+The PayPal Credit experience is deprecated.

-1. Set **Enable PayPal PayLater Experience** to one of the following:
+Set **Enable PayPal PayLater Experience** to one of the following:

     - `Yes` - To setup Advertise PayPal PayLater
     - `No` - To setup Advertise PayPal Credit